 The group $\Gamma_i$ is the stabilizer in $\Gam$ of a totally geodesic subspace $Y_i$ of $X$, and the restriction of $\Gam_i$ to $Y_i$ induces a surjective homomorphism from $\Gam_i$ onto the fundamental group of $S_{\Gamma_i}$.
 The kernel of this homomorphism encodes the action of $\Gam_i$ on the normal bundle to $Y_i$ in $X$.
-The main purpose of this paper is to introduce the notion of (geodesically) rich representations, which are morally the ones that ``preserve'' a significant amount of the rich structure of $\Gamma$:
+The main purpose of this paper is to introduce the notion of geodesically rich representations, which are morally the ones that ``preserve'' a significant amount of the rich structure of $\Gamma$:

 \begin{defi} Let $k$ be a local field and $\bfH$ be a semisimple $k$-algebraic group without compact factors.
-Suppose that $\Gam$ is geodesically rich and that $\rho: \Gamma \to \bfH(k)$ is a representation with unbounded, Zariski dense image.
-Define $\HH_i$ by
+Let $\rho: \Gamma \to \bfH(k)$ be a representation with unbounded, Zariski dense image.
+We say that $\rho$ is \emph{geodesically rich} (just \emph{rich} when it is clear from context) if the following are satisfied: \begin{itemize} \item $\Gamma$ is geodesically rich, and \item there are infinitely many $i$ so that $\dim \bfH_i < \dim \bfH$, where $\HH_i$ is defined by